tlk/beoplay-macos-remote-cli/README.md

 When you know the IP address of the beoplay loudspeakers it must be stored in the `beoplay-cli` user preferences:

 ```
-defaults write beoplay-cli ip 192.168.1.20     # (<-- change this to the loudspeakers ip address)
+defaults write beoplay-cli host 192.168.1.20     # (<-- change this to the loudspeakers ip address)
 ```

 ## Usage